 Tangier Island was originally named Russels Isles by John Smith, after the physician traveling on his 1608 journey

 Source: Library of Congress, Virginia / discovered and discribed by Captayn John Smith

 After the 1644 uprising led by Opechancanough, the English seized him and other members of the remnants of his paramount confederacy.
 Opechancanough was murdered by an English guard, but other prisoners were carried to Tangier Island and abandoned there.

 That was apparently the first time people were expected to do more than just visit briefly, since the land had been isolated by sea level rise.
-Perhaps the Native American prisoners found trees large enough to make canoes and escape to the Eastern Shore, but it is unlikely that any of the prisoners survived long on Tangier Island.4
+Perhaps the Native American prisoners found trees large enough to make canoes and escape to the Eastern Shore, but it is unlikely that any of the prisoners survived long on Tangier Island.
+The island was used as a natural concentration camp, one where prisoners defined by their ethnic identity were expected to die through starvation.4